 No exams will be administered prior to the dates listed above.
-If you have a valid medical or extraordinary personal reason that requires you to miss the scheduled exam, please contact one of the head TAs as soon as possible, so that you can be added to the make-up exam list.
+If you have a valid medical or extraordinary personal reason that requires you to miss the scheduled exam, log into the Canvas course page and complete the Make-Up Exam #X Assignment (there will be a separate assignment for each exam).
+The assignment will require you to provide some basic information and upload documentation regarding your absence.
+Once this assignment is completed, you will be added to the make-up exam list.

 All make-up exams will be administered at a single time/location in the week following the regularly-administered examination.